Courses Bachelor Display 2022-2023

 3. advance teamwork and communication skills.

-Students will also need to register on the Harvard website (www.hbr.org) and purchase assigned cases using the following link: https://hbsp.harvard.edu/import/695804.
+We'll be using Hill’s 14th edition of ISE International Business: Competing in the Global Marketplace.
+Students will also need to register on the Harvard website (www.hbr.org) and purchase assigned cases using a link included in the course manual.

 Advanced level of English.